 To create a cornflower anti-inflammatory mask infuse 2 Tablespoons of cornflowers in 3.5 oz. of boiling water.
 Strain, then allow the water to cool.

-If you like my aloe vera bath melts recipe, then you may also enjoy my recipes for making mini bundt cake solid salt scrubs, coffee & black tea under eye cream and an anti-aging night cream with rosehip seed oil and coconut water.
-Or check out my DIY Bath & Body Pinterest board for more great skin care recipes.
+If you like my aloe vera bath melts recipe, then be sure to follow my DIY Bath & Body Pinterest board for more great skin care recipes.

-You can also follow me via all of your favorite social media platforms including G+, Tumblr, Facebook, Twitter, Blog Lovin’, and Instagram.
+You can also follow Soap Deli news on all of your favorite social media platforms.
+You can find me on Facebook, Twitter, Blog Lovin’, and Instagram.
 Or subscribe to Soap Deli News via email for future updates, DIY projects and recipes.